Selside Pike: Topography

 The upper parts of Selside Pike are characterised by smooth grassy slopes and the top of the fell has a dome-like appearance from most angles.
 The lower slopes on the western side- falling to the shore of Haweswater- are steeper with tongues of scree in evidence.
 Two small conifer plantations on the shore stand above the submerged village of Mardale Green and the Dun Bull inn.
 These were lost when the lake was raised in the 1940s to provide drinking water supplies.

 The eastern side of the fell forms the head of Swindale proper, the upper valley being known as Mosedale.
 Swindale is a classic U-shaped valley, its profile almost a square section, with a flat base and sheer walls.
-Selside Pike's eastern slopes fall gently to about the 2,000 ft contour and then plunge over a wall of crag to the valley floor.
+Selside Pike's eastern slopes fall gently to about the 600 m contour and then plunge over a wall of crag to the valley floor.
 Geordie Greathead Crag is the dominant feature and below this is the dry tarnbed of Dodd Bottom.
 Hobgrumble Gill falls down this face in a deep gully, separating Selside Pike from the north east ridge of High Howes.
 Above the crags the gill runs in a small hanging valley.